DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Relevance for UX Design:** Discussed how understanding Git and development workflows is highly valuable for UX Designers, fostering better collaboration with developers, providing a foundation for design asset versioning, and enhancing overall technical literacy in the tech industry.

+### Insights from Chat Discussion summary
+* Identified that the `BasicHTML.html` file, as instructed by the lesson, did not exist from previous steps and was created.
+* Clarified the distinction between VS Code UI Git operations (like "Commit and Push") and explicit command-line Git commands (`git add`, `git commit`, `git push`).
+* Understood that Git branches are not physical folders but pointers to commit histories.
+* Gained clarity on the difference between saving a file locally (`Ctrl + S`) and performing a Git local commit (`git commit`).
+* Discussed the value of learning command-line Git operations for UX designers, emphasizing collaboration, deeper understanding, and broader technical foundation.

 ---

 #### Step 296: CREATING A PULL REQUEST WITH THE GITHUB EXTENSION ASSIGNMENT - Pull Request Mastery